 In some cases, people may need stitches to close their wounds, but they will be removed in a week’s time.
 Swelling, bruising and pain can be caused by this – therefore the healing process may be longer.
 Usually, it takes about 2 weeks of healing time for wisdom teeth as it’s a longer, and more gradual process.

 Recovery is different for everyone – just be aware that if the blood clot does become dislodged or infected, then the recovery process may take longer.
 So, keep clean and look after your mouth carefully.
 After a healing period of about 2 weeks, you will be able to go back to eating and drinking normally.

 We Will Take Care of You

-If you require urgent dental treatment, need a tooth extraction, or are experiencing severe pain and discomfort in wisdom teeth, book an appointment with our expert dentists in Southampton.
-At 247 Dentist we provide emergency dental care and out of hours appointments, so you can receive the right treatments without disrupting your daily routine.
+If you require urgent dental treatment, need a tooth extraction, or are experiencing severe pain and discomfort in wisdom teeth, book an appointment with our expert dentists.
+At The 247 Dentist we provide emergency dental care and out of hours appointments, so you can receive the right treatments without disrupting your daily routine.